rednammoc/lnk/README.md

     $ ./lnk lnk

 Places a symbolic link of ./some/script into the /usr/bin/-directory.
-Note that the script-path will be resolved automatically.
+Note that the path's will be resolved automatically.

     $ lnk ./some/script